 Patient privacy is respected and protected in accordance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

 Requests for information about patient conditions must include the full name.

-If the patient, or parent or guardian, gives Guthrie permission to release directory information, the patient’s condition will be given as one of the following terms, as outlined by the American Hospital Association (AHA).
-Definitions of these AHA terms are as follows:
+If the patient, or parent or guardian, gives Guthrie permission to release directory information, the patient’s condition will be given as one of the following terms:

-Good – Vital signs are stable and within normal limits.
+Stable – Vital signs are stable and within normal limits.
 Patient is conscious and comfortable.
-Indicators are excellent.
+Indicators are favorable.